 Lowering the scores also means more kids fit into various levels now dictated by the state of what qualifies as needing more ‘support’, which translates into more spending and more ‘resource’ jobs.
 I can see parent’s heads nodding out there as I say this; especially parents with a kid in K-3: Did your child’s school at some point claim your kid needed extra resources?

 Kids these days are so inundated with tests and assessments which leaves less time for actual instruction, it’s a wonder their scores aren’t lower.
 So the answer to that?
 North Carolina adds more tests to the mix with Read To Achieve (RTA).
 There are many ways to get an exemption from having to attend the RTA Summer camp, which is six weeks long.
 The RTA has 12 standards in it.
 They can be viewed here.
 More from Wake county specifically on RTA here.

-Wake county has made the argument for using CASE21 in place of RTA passage assessments.
-Atkinson herself said these mini-tests were optional, but gave no indication how that decision was to be made and by who.
+Wake County has made the argument for using CASE21 in place of RTA passage assessments.
+Atkinson herself said these mini-tests were optional, but gave no indication of how that decision was to be made and by who.

 While well-intentioned, Read To Achieve appears to be little more than Common Core Lite for the ELA (English Language Arts) portion and is adding another layer of assessing and testing.
 I doubt that is accidental — remember the EOG scores I mentioned?

 The RTA assessments start in 3rd grade and include anywhere from 12 to 36 ‘reading passage’ assessments in addition to the tests the kids are already exposed to.
 End of Grade tests and two other sets of assessments (Case21 and mClass) are also given 3rd graders for just the English portion alone.
 I noted the details below at a school meeting recently, for 3rd grade, the kids get the following just for English: